-The Bellarine Peninsula SPP becomes operational and forms part of the state-standard provisions of the Victoria Planning Provisions once the Governor in Council approves the SPP.
-The SPP objectives are binding and responsible public entities must have regard to the strategies.
-The Minister will prepare and approve an amendment to the planning scheme(s) to give effect to the SPP, as required by section 46AZB of the Act.
+The Bellarine Peninsula SPP is operational and forms part of the state-standard provisions of the Victoria Planning Provisions.
+The Minister will prepare and approve an amendment to the planning scheme(s) to give effect to the SPP, as required by section 46AZB of the PE Act.